Newcastle - City Hall restoration

 Visit the City Hall website for more information on the history of this important building

 Replacement sandstone for City Hall conservation work must be a very high quality oxidizing (self-colouring) Sydney basin 'Yellowblock' sandstone sourced from an excavation site in George Street, Sydney.
+Find out more information on yellowblock sandstone.

 A unique and prestigous venue